 ALL Fouls by jersey color or offense/defense or A/B, number/position of offender.
-Report Who fouled, What was the foul, Where did the foul occur and When did it occur.
+Report who fouled, what was the foul, where did the foul occur and when did it occur.
 R will state foul.
 R will give preliminary signal.
-Flank officials notify coaches on all foul's number/ position.
-One official hold spot of foul.
+Wing officials notify coaches on all fouls number/ position.
+One official will hold the spot of foul.
 Check R's options and U's enforcement.